 As this new industry is booming in India, a number of new career opportunities are being developed around it.
 If you are a gaming enthusiast then you can opt for one of these careers –

 - Game designer – Game designers play a crucial part in the development of the game.
 It is a very competitive field.
-The game designer is responsible for creating the concept of the game and designs the user interaction environment.
+The game designer is responsible for creating the concept of the game and designing the user interaction environment.
 Development of the characters, storyline.
 Mission.
-Role plates are some of the responsibilities of the game designers.
+Role plates are some of the responsibilities of game designers.

 - Software developer: The designer and the software developers work hand in hand to deliver you the exciting games you can play day and night.
 The developer converts the ideas of the game into the code to provide a seamless experience to the player and enhance the quality of the game.